vuongducphuong/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/adyen.rst

 Add a new payment method
 ========================

-To add a new **payment method** to a point of sale, go to :menuselection:`Point of Sale --> Configuration --> Point of Sale`.
+To add a new **payment method** to a Điểm bán hàng, go to :menuselection:`Điểm bán hàng --> Configuration --> Điểm bán hàng`.
 Then, select the POS and go to :menuselection:`Payments --> Payment Methods`, and add your new method for Adyen.

 Pay with a payment terminal